 Supreme Court Upholds New Texas Abortion Law, For Now

-The U.S. Supreme Court late Wednesday night refused to block a Texas law banning abortions after six weeks of pregnancy.
-The vote was 5-to-4, with three Trump-appointed justices joining two other conservative justices.
-Dissenting were conservative Chief Justice John Roberts, and the court's three liberal justices.
+The U.S. Supreme Court late Wednesday night refused to block a Texas law that amounts to a ban on abortions after six weeks of pregnancy.
+The vote was 5-4, with three Trump-appointed justices joining two other conservative justices.
+Dissenting were conservative Chief Justice John Roberts and the court's three liberal justices.

-The decision left open the option for abortion providers to challenge the Texas law in other ways in the future, leaving open the possibility--even likelihood-- that the case will return to the Supreme Court, though not for months or longer.
+The decision left open the option for abortion providers to challenge the Texas law in other ways in the future, meaning the case possibly — or even likely — will return to the Supreme Court, though not for months or longer.

 The opinion was unsigned.
 It said the abortion providers didn't properly address "complex and novel antecedent procedural questions" in their case.